 People want relevant, timely messages

-When you dig down to why marketing communications are better or worse than before, it boils down to two issues: message relevance and timeliness, according to a Dun & Bradstreet survey (registration required).
+When you dig down to why marketing communications are better or worse than before, it boils down to two issues: message relevance and timeliness, D&B found.

 Buyers who see improvements say that today’s communications are more relevant to their organization (41%) and more relevant to their role (37%).
 And 21% find the communications more timely.